AshitJ1/EShop-UI/README.md

    OS     : Windows 10

 # Development server
-Run npm start for a dev server.
+Run ionic serve for a dev server.
 Navigate to http://localhost:8100/.
 The app will automatically reload if you change any of the source files.

 # Code scaffolding
 Run ionic generate component component-name to generate a new component.
 You can also use ionic generate directive|pipe|service|class|guard|interface|enum|page.